 Mmmm!
 We love cake!
 Put your ideas and contacts here.

 The bridal shower, to be specific.
 Your maid of honor should actually be the organizing this.
 But some MoH’s struggle and don’t know what the bride would like.
 Give this to her then, with a ton of ideas.
 Include a checklist, so that it is easier to manage and plan ahead.
-We have a pretty one right here.
+We have a complete printable Bridal Shower Planner (42 pages!) and a printable Bridal Shower Checklist.
+The dividers for your bridal shower planner can be found over here.

 Yes, this can also be included in your wedding binder.
 Put the details here!